esriis/organoid-lumen-segmentation/readme.md

 * The MATLAB Image Processing toolbox.
 * The GUI was developed on the macOS platform and might not be compatible with the Windows platform.
-* The images to be segmented must have the extension *_.tif_* and be stored in a folder which the GUI can load.
+* The images for segmentation must be placed in a separate folder.
+If color-image, they will be converted to grayscale with the MATLAB function rgb2gray.